churchlab/millstone/README.md

 After installing JBrowse via the Git submodule route described above, you need to do the following to get JBrowse up and running:

+*NOTE:* Only step 1 is necessary to get the tests to pass.
+The later steps need to be updated.

 1. Run the JBrowse setup script inside the `jbrowse` dir.